Lekensteyn/pacemaker/README.md

  - curl 7.36.0
  - git 1.9.1 (tested clone / push, leaks not much)
  - nginx 1.4.7 (in proxy mode, leaks memory of previous requests)
+ - links 2.8 (leaks contents of previous visits!)

+links is a great example that demonstrates the effect of this bug on clients.
+It is a text-based browser that leaks details including headers (cookies, authorization tokens) and page contents.

 # ssltest.py
 This repository also contains a working version that targets servers. ssltest.py